pranaysuyash/sig_ext_fastapi_react/DEPLOYMENT_CHECKLIST.md

 1. Click **Save and Deploy**
 2. Wait for deployment to complete (~1-2 minutes)
 3. Note your deployment URL: `https://signkit-landing.pages.dev`

+Note: This repository includes these automation helpers:
+- `.github/workflows/manual_publish_landing.yml` — run manually from the Actions tab to publish `web/live` (requires secrets `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN`).
+- `.github/workflows/auto_publish_landing.yml` — auto-publishes `web/live` to Pages on pushes to `landing-page`, but only when the push contains changes restricted to `web/live` or the small set of root landing pages (index/buy/purchase/gum/root).
+- `.github/workflows/landing_sync.yml` — creates a PR to `main` with the updated `web/live` and root landing pages; this action now validates the changed list and aborts if non-landing files are changed.

 ### Step 5: Test Deployment